 You will take 20% of your grades from the Assignments, 40% from Midterm, 40% from Final.
 There is an additional 5% you may get from CANVAS discussions.
-Midterm will be a Take Home Exam.
-Final will be an in-class exam.
+You can get up to 2.5 extra points from the first two in-class presentation you make, which will make in total a further additional 5%.
+In case you'll make more than 2 presentation, the grades of additional presentations will replace your worst assignment grade, in case your presentation grade is lower than that assignment grade.
 In case the average of the class becomes 75 or higher, the letter grades will be AA for 90% and above, and for each 5% reduction half letter smaller.
 If the average is less than 75 then the average will be taken as the lowest grade that can take CB, 5% increase or reduction will mean half letter change in your grade.